Museum of London Archaeology: Background

 Changes in the legislation surrounding archaeological work were taking place at the same time.
 Up until 1990, archaeological units throughout England provided both curatorial advice and contractual services.
 This dual role was increasingly seen as carrying a potential conflict of interest, and after the controversial redevelopment of Shakespeare's Rose Theatre site in Southwark changes were made to the planning guidance (PPG 16).

 Responsibility for curatorial advice was transferred to local authorities in the cases of the City of London and Southwark, and to Greater London Archaeology Advisory Service (GLAAS) in the case of the other Greater London boroughs.
 Meanwhile, the DUA and DGLA merged in 1991 to form MoLAS (Museum of London Archaeology Service) to provide services as an archaeological contractor.
-During the 1990s, MoLAS restructured and expanded its capabilities within the newly competitive market, rebranding as MOLA (Museum of London Archaeology).

 In 2011, MOLA separated entirely from the Museum of London, becoming an independent charitable company.
 It became one of only a handful of non-academic institutions to hold IRO (Independent Research Organisation) status in 2014.

 MOLA's operations continue to expand nationwide, with subsidiary offices established in Birmingham in 2011, Northampton in 2014 (with the acquisition of Northamptonshire Archaeology to form a new company: MOLA Northampton), and Basingstoke in 2017.

-In 2015 MOLA became the host for the Coastal and Intertidal Zone Archaeological Network, known by its abbreviation CITiZAN, a community archaeology project working in areas of England's coastline documenting coastal and intertidal history before it is washed away by tidal forces led by Gustav Milne.
+In 2015 MOLA became the host for the Coastal and Intertidal Zone Archaeological Network, known by its abbreviation CITiZAN, a community archaeology project, led by Gustav Milne, working in areas of England's coastline documenting coastal and intertidal history before it is washed away by tidal forces.

+In 2022 MOLA acquired L – P : Archaeology, incorporating former L – P offices in Stansted, Chester, and Bristol.
+In 2023 one of the founding partners of L – P : Archaeology Guy Hunt was appointed as the Chief Executive of MOLA.

 Findings

 Some of the larger and more important excavations have included the Roman amphitheatre at Guildhall Yard, a complex Roman and medieval sequence at No 1 Poultry near Bank Station, excavations within the Middle Saxon settlement at Covent Garden during the expansion of the Royal Opera House, excavations along the route of the Jubilee Line Extension in Southwark and Westminster, and the recovery of over 15,000 human skeletons during excavation of the Priory and Hospital of St Mary Spital in Spitalfields.
 Other notable work has been an English Heritage-funded programme of publication.
 General popular booklets and academic monographs are published in-house and have attracted consistently good reviews and several awards for private clients and developers.
-Major non-London projects have included the discovery of a Saxon princely burial at Prittlewell in Southend-on-Sea, and large excavations in Kent, Northamptonshire, Milton Keynes and Bath.
+Major non-London projects have included the discovery of a Saxon princely burial at Prittlewell in Southend-on-Sea.